-Budapest, Hungary – Although Prime Minister Viktor Orban has made the anti-immigration rhetoric the cornerstone of his rule, the Hungarian government is granting a record-number of residence permits to non-EU citizens.
+Budapest, Hungary – Although Prime Minister Viktor Orban has made anti-immigration rhetoric a cornerstone of his rule, the Hungarian government is granting a record-number of residence permits to non-EU citizens.

 According to Eurostat, Hungary recorded the highest increase in the number of residence permits granted to non-EU nationals, increasing by 113% in 2017 to more than 117.000 (compared to 55.000 in 2016).